32ican/Automated_Testing_Devowelizer_Service/README.md

 ## Automated Tests
 - There are 3 automated tests to cover different scenarios:
-1. `SDevowelizerServiceGetInputTest`: Tests 14 different cases using data-driven testing with a provided Excel file.
+- DevowelizerServiceGetInputTest`: Tests 14 different cases using data-driven testing with a provided Excel file.
-2. `StatusCodeTest`: Tests the status code returned by the Devowelizer service.
-3. `HugeInputTest`: Tests the service with a huge input string.

 ## Bugs
 1. Capitalized letters are not devowelized.